arkency/posts/posts/2014-08-24-ruby-rails-adapters.md

 ## Changing underlying gem

-In reality I no longer use APNS gem because of its global configuration.
-I prefer Grocer way more because I can more easily and safely use to send push notifications to 2 separate mobile apps or even same iOS app but builded with either production or development APNS certificate.
+In reality I no longer use `apns` gem because of its global configuration.
+I prefer Grocer way more because I can more easily and safely use it to send push notifications to 2 separate mobile apps or even same iOS app but built with either production or development APNS certificate.

 So let's say that our project evolved and now we need to be able to send push